Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     - **Backend host type**: App service

-    - **Backend host name**: select the Primary Web App (named like `bcdrprimarysiteXXX.azurewebsites.net`) thats in the BCDRPaaSPrimarySite resource group
+    - **Backend host name**: Select the Primary Web App (named like `bcdrprimarysiteXXX.azurewebsites.net`) that's in the BCDRPaaSPrimarySite resource group.

     ![The Add a backend pane with previously specified values entered.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image308-f.png "The Add a backend pane with previously specified values entered.")